-Athletics
+Athletics:

 Nativity school offers a variety of athletics for all students.
-Sports offered are volleyball for middle school girls, basketball for K4-8th grades, soccer for K-1st grades, and tennis for 2nd-8th grades.
+Sports offered are volleyball for middle school girls, basketball for K4 - 8th grades, soccer for K-1st grades, and tennis for 2nd - 8th grades.
 Information regarding each sport/season will be sent home in the Knightly News.
-All athletic teams will be assessed a fee at the end of each season.